Photography Works

 • Graphic Design, Typography, Illustration, Design Research, Pluriversal Design

-I am an enthusiastic graphic designer with a unique background, having transitioned from living in China to pursuing my second master's degree at Cornell University's Design and Environmental Analysis program.
+I am an enthusiastic design researcher with a unique background, having transitioned from living in China to pursuing graduate studies in the United States, and currently a third-year PhD student in Design at North Carolina State University's College of Design.
 My experiences living in different countries and cities have set me apart from other applicants.
 Growing up in an area with many indigenous villages has given me a natural advantage in intercultural communication and a deep understanding of multiculturalism, fueling my desire to continuously learn and grow in my profession.

 My academic journey began in 2013 when I participated in the Chinese National Digital Textbook Font Design Project, gaining practical experience in both business and academia.
 However, I found myself needing more knowledge and skills to effectively handle the design practice requirements I encountered, which led me to pursue further education in the United States.
 Although my studies were impacted by the COVID-19 pandemic at the Savannah College of Art and Design, this period also led me to think more deeply about cultural identity and communication.